 Before It’s Too Late

-We invite elected officials to prove they are not controlled by an addiction to corporate power and money in politics.
+We invite elected officials to prove, by taking our Official Sobriety Test, that they are not controlled by an addiction to corporate power and money in politics.
 We recognize that it is unlikely to happen in time to use a sober democracy for urgent legislation on the economy and the environment before it’s too late.
 Nonetheless, we want to give those who may be addicted in elected office a chance to quit on their own.